 Test reporting summarizes and communicates test information during and after testing.
-Test progress reports support the ongoing control of the testing and must provide enough information to make modifications to the test schedule, resources, or test plan, when such changes are needed due to deviation from the plan or changed circumstances.
-Test completion reports summarize a specific stage of testing (e.g., test level, test cycle, iteration) and can give information for subsequent testing.
+Test progress reports support the ongoing test control and must provide enough information to make modifications to the test schedule, resources, or test plan, when such changes are needed due to deviation from the plan or changed circumstances.
+Test completion reports summarize a specific test activity (e.g., test level, test cycle, iteration) and can give information for subsequent testing.

-During test monitoring and control, the test team generates test progress reports for stakeholders to keep them informed.
+During test monitoring and test control, the test team generates test progress reports for stakeholders to keep them informed.
 Test progress reports are usually generated on a regular basis (e.g., daily, weekly, etc.) and include:

-- Test period - Test progress (e.g., ahead or behind schedule), including any notable deviations - Impediments for testing, and their workarounds - Test metrics (see section 5.3.1 for examples) - New and changed risks within testing period - Testing planned for the next period
+- Testing period - Test progress (e.g., ahead or behind schedule), including any notable deviations

+- Impediments for testing, and their workarounds - Test metrics (see section 5.3.1 for examples) - New and changed risks within testing period - Testing planned for the next period